 Rape, patricide, and a stage strewn with bodies, The Romans in Britain chronicles the horrors of imperialism from the Roman invasion of Britain to the Northern Ireland conflict.
 Unfortunately, however, that imagery is undermined as playwright Howard Brenton adds little to the conversation.
 Instead, it simply becomes another, although brutally graphic, reminder that history has a nasty way of repeating itself.

-What does speak volumes though, and one can’t help but think of as an unintended outcome, is the lack of emotional investment from watching nearly two and a half hours of violence.
+What does speak volumes, though, and one can’t help but think of as an unintended outcome, is the lack of emotional investment from watching nearly two and a half hours of violence.
 Are we so accustomed to the relentless images of unspeakable tragedies around the world that we become so desensitized?
 That may be partly true, but one only has to look to the playwright himself for a possible explanation as to the emotional disconnect.

 Under the direction of Richard Wolfe, there is much to like about the production.
 Helping immensely are some fine performances from the ensemble, including the trio of druid siblings portrayed by Chad Ellis, Derick Neumier and Francis Winter.
-Greg Radzimowski makes himself memorable, but that may be more about his role as Roman rapist.
+In addition, Greg Radzimowski makes himself memorable, but that may be more about his role as a Roman rapist.

 The Romans in Britain by Howard Brenton.
 Directed by Richard Wolfe.
 An Ensemble Theatre Company production.
 Playing in repertory with Betrayal and The Country Wife at the Jericho Arts Centre (1675 Discovery St, Vancouver) until August 20.
 Visit http://ensembletheatrecompany.ca for tickets and information.